Whoopi Goldberg Says Trump No Different Than Taliban

 “We have had a leader who’s repeatedly demeaned women, wants to defund organizations that benefit women, calling on the media to shut up, specifically wants to give preferential treatment based on religion, are these values really much different than the Taliban’s?”

 After her question, Whoopi was treated to a resounding round of applause from the audience.
-Panelist Jedediah Bila argued that Donald Trump’s values are not necessarily representative of American values, leading to a lengthy discussion with Whoopi Goldberg about the similiarities between Trump and the Taliban.
+Panelist Jedediah Bila argued that Donald Trump’s values are not necessarily representative of American values, leading to a lengthy discussion with Whoopi Goldberg about the similarities between Trump and the Taliban.

 Whoopi went on to talk about the controversial (and protest-inducing) Trump travel ban.
 According to Goldberg, the language of the divisive ban is disrespectful to women.
-She also voice massive concerns over the ban’s religious discrimination, adding that maybe when the the Taliban started out, they weren’t so bad.
+She also voiced massive concerns over the ban’s religious discrimination, adding that maybe when the the Taliban started out, they weren’t so bad.
 According to Whoopi Goldberg, perhaps the Taliban didn’t get its start by “chopping people’s heads off.”
 She inferred that America, thanks to Donald Trump, could be at that stage of extremism today.

 “If you’re saying to the media shut up — that’s what [the Taliban] do.
 Maybe they didn’t start out chopping people’s heads off, maybe they started out differently…Because we’re saying to people, here are our American values, and then we’re saying on the same token stuff that sounds exactly like the stuff we’re fighting.”